majay3574/Builtrix/README.md

-# 🚀 SonicFramework - Playwright Automation Framework
+# 🚀 BUILTRIX - Playwright Automation Framework
-SonicFramework is a scalable automation framework using Playwright and TypeScript.
+BUILTRIX is a scalable automation framework using Playwright and TypeScript.
 It supports UI and API automation, custom fixtures, POM architecture, reusable helpers, and environment-based configurations.

 ```bash
 project-root/